Overcome Those Winter Woes with This Timely Gas Heater Guide

 - Size and quantity of windows

 Another reason to ensure that your heater is the right size is to minimise combustion gases vented inside the home.
-This is why a flue is extremely useful and highly recommended.
+Keep reading to find out why using flued gas heaters is highly recommended.

 While the two gas heaters pictured above may appear similar, the left is unflued while the heater on the right is equipped with a concealed flue.
 A flue is a slimline chimney that’s used for venting combustion gases outside the home.

 As natural gas is burned, it produces carbon dioxide (CO²) and carbon monoxide (CO).
-A flue will vent this CO2 away from the home, maintaining the quality of the air within.
-A portable gas heater or one without a flue will release a small amount of carbon dioxide directly into the home.
-This CO2 may not affect your health, but excessive carbon dioxide in the body can lead to Hypercapnia.
+A flue will vent this CO² and CO away from the home, maintaining the quality of the air within.
+A portable gas heater or one without a flue will release a small amount of carbon dioxide and carbon monoxide directly into the home.
+CO² may not affect your health, but excessive carbon dioxide in the body can lead to Hypercapnia.

-Victoria and Tasmania have banned the use of gas heaters without a flue, and the other Australian states have capped the capacity of heaters that can be used without a flue.
-It’s always recommended that your gas heater be equipped with a flue despite
+Victoria and Tasmania have banned the use of unflued gas heaters, and the other Australian states have capped the capacity of heaters that can be used without a flue.
+It’s always recommended to use a flued gas heater, regardless of its frequency of use.

 Are Gas Heaters Worth the Price of Admission?

 Gas heaters have long been a superior form of heating, and this is unlikely to change until there are advancements in renewable technologies.
-So for the foreseeable future, yes!
-Gas heating is worth the investment, with the emphasis on using flued heaters.
+So, for the foreseeable future, yes!
+Gas heaters are worth the investment, with the emphasis on using flued heaters.

-If you wish to learn more or enquire about having a new gas heater installed for winter, call Metropolitan Air Conditioning.
+If you wish to learn more or enquire about having a new gas heater installed for winter, contact the experts at Metropolitan Air Conditioning.
 Our team of experienced technicians can discuss the best heating options for your home.